arunKumarNOP/PostSharer/README.md

 # PostSharer
-A small Android proect using Firebase to share posts among users having same email domains.
+A small Open source Android project using Firebase to share posts among users having same email domains.

 I coded this for a challenge and thought it might be useful to someone.